depaolim/wrun/README.md

 ## Installation

-Install the last python 2.7 package (ex.
-Python 2.7.12)

-[Only for the Windows server Service] Install the last PyWin32 package for python 2.7 (ex.
-PyWin32 220)

 Clone the github repo (at the moment there is no proper setup)

     git clone https://github.com/depaolim/wrun

-Install other dependencies:

-    cd wrun
-    pip install -r requirements.txt
+[Only for the daemon run as "Windows Service"] Install the last PyWin32 package

 ## Usage

-You can create a Windows Service and use it via wrun.Client
+You can create a Windows Service and use it via wrun.Proxy

 #### Service Configuration